apache/cordova-docs/docs/en/edge/cordova/media/capture/captureVideoOptions.md

 Properties
 ----------

-- __limit__: The maximum number of video clips the device user can capture in a single capture operation.
+- __limit__: The maximum number of video clips the device's user can capture in a single capture operation.
 The value must be greater than or equal to 1 (defaults to 1).
 - __duration__: The maximum duration of a video clip, in seconds.

 Quick Example